The Wicked Darling: Plot

-The wealthy Kent Mortimer (Wellington A. Playter) has been bankrupted, and while attending a dress ball with his fiancee, Adele Hoyt (Gertrude Astor), he tells her that he must sell all of his household goods to pay off his debts.
+The wealthy Kent Mortimer (Wellington A. Playter) has been bankrupted, and while attending a dress ball with his fiancée, Adele Hoyt (Gertrude Astor), he tells her that he must sell all of his household goods to pay off his debts.
 Adele immediately breaks their engagement and returns all of his gifts, except for a string of pearls which she drops on the sidewalk as she enters her cab.
 Mary Stevens (Priscilla Dean), a pickpocket and thief, snatches up the pearls and flees the scene with the police in hot pursuit.
 She sees an open door in a mansion and takes refuge inside.

 The mansion is that of Kent Mortimer, and she learns that the pearls really belong to him, but she doesn't let him know she has them.
 Mary later gets a job as a waitress, and one day Mortimer wanders into the restaurant where they meet again.
 He begins to date Mary regularly, and Stoop Connors, one of Mary's fellow gang members, gets jealous and shoots Mortimer in the arm.
 Mary helps Mortimer to walk home (he's living in a run down apartment building now), and learns that his rent is overdue and that he is about to be evicted very soon.
 She sells two of the pearls to a fence named Fadem (Spottiswoode Aitken), and gives the money to Mortimer's landlady to bail him out.

 Fadem and Stoop search Mary's apartment trying to find the rest of the pearls, but she constantly carries the pearls on her.
 Mortimer is shocked to learn of Mary's true past life as a criminal and tells her they cannot see each other any longer.
 Mary sends the pearls back to Adele who, in turn, returns them to Mortimer.
 When Mortimer finds out what Mary has done, he goes off in search of her to beg her forgiveness, but Fadem and Stoop have kidnapped Mary and are trying to force her to tell them where the pearls are.

 Mortimer breaks in just as they are choking her to death.
 He attacks the two men, and a terrible fight ensues.
 Mary slips from the room and calls the burly bartender (Kalla Pasha) from the cafe below, a huge brute of a man who worships Mary, and he arrives just in time to save Mortimer from being stabbed to death.
 Fadem and Stoop both slink off like rats into the night, and Mortimer winds up with Mary.
 They buy a farm out in the country, and hire the bartender as their handyman.